Best Things to do in Joshua Tree National Park

 The only way to stay inside the park is to camp.
 Fortunately, that’s the most fun and the best way to appreciate the night sky.
 There are nine different campgrounds offering about 500 developed campsites for individual travelers, families, and large groups.

-Most campgrounds in Joshua Tree are first-come, first-served, throughout the year.
-Reservations are available for Black Rock and Indian Cove campgrounds during the busy season from October through May.
-Book a site online or by calling 877-444-6777 up to six months in advance of your visit.
+Most campgrounds in Joshua Tree used to be first-come, first-served, throughout the year.
+These days, reservations are available for Black Rock, Indian Cove, Cottonwood, Jumbo Rocks, and Ryan campgrounds.
+Book a site online through recreation.gov or by calling 877-444-6777 up to six months in advance of your visit.

 Only two campgrounds have water and flush toilets (Black Rock and Cottonwood).
 The others have pit toilets only, and you have to bring your own water.

 This is our favorite campground.
-It’s one of two that take reservations—important if you are driving from a distance and want a guaranteed spot—and there are plenty of big boulders for the kids to climb on.
+It used to be one of two that took reservations—important if you are driving from a distance and want a guaranteed spot—and there are plenty of big boulders for the kids to climb on.
 I was able to spend hours in the camp chair reading a book while my monkeys scampered over rocks and played imaginary games.

 At night, we’d listen to coyotes yip and owls hoot.
 By day, I’d photograph wildflowers while the kids played.